Freely-Given-org/BibleTranslationManual/originalMarkdownSources/translate/figs-orderHeb/sub-title.md

-Word order in Biblical Hebrew
+How does word order work in Biblical Hebrew?